eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Tags:
 - WorkloadControlLoop
-- RestartPolicy

 Needs:
 - impl
 - utest
 - stest

-#### Agent does not restart a workload with disabled restart policy
+#### WorkloadControlLoop does not restart a workload with disabled restart policy
-`swdd~agent-no-restart-with-disabled-restart-policy~1`
+`swdd~workload-control-loop-no-restart-with-disabled-restart-policy~1`

 Status: approved